thecatextremist/hufflib/README.md

 Currently supported image formats: png, jpg, svg, tiff, bmp, ico Currently supported video formats: mp4, webm, ogg, avi, mov, flv

-Hufflib is not yet uploaded to pypi!
+## Notice: Hufflib is not yet uploaded to pypi!
 For now, when hufflib is in it's testing stages, just copy the files to your project directory!

 ## Examples